-The financial statements are the responsibility of district management.
-The audit firm's responsibility is to express opinions on the financial statements based on the audit and to report on internal control and compliance.
+The final phase of the audit process is audit report issuance.
+The audit firm's responsibility is to express an opinion on the financial statements based on the audit and to report on internal control and compliance.
 Audit firms performing a single audit must also report on the schedule of expenditures of federal awards.
 The audit firm is also required to complete a USFR Compliance Questionnaire.
+Listed below are brief descriptions of the various reports the auditor may issue.
+The Auditor General provides the financial report user guide-State and local governments and internal control and compliance report user guide that provides more detailed information on the auditors' reports, including illustrative examples.